tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

       - Policy tests should be used to verify that policies meet their objectives, refer to docs/ROLES_AND_PERMISSIONS.md.
       - Controller tests should also include tests of unauthorized access, to ensure that appropriate authorization calls are included in relevant actions.
       - Controller tests should only test the pass and fail paths, they are not intended to test the policy details.
-      - Tests can use the test helper method assert_unauthorized.
+      - Tests can use the test helper method assert_forbidden.

    #### User data entry errors:

       - These are errors that can be fixed by the user, such as missing required fields or invalid data.
       - Required fields are highlighted by html5 without any additional code.
 Not sure how to translate these.